hyprsoftcorp/IpAutoBlocker/README.md

 # IP Auto Blocker
 Automatically adds Azure App Service network access restrictions based on customizable filtering of standard HTTP server web logs.
-By default the library is configured to add an Azure App Service access restriction rule for each IP address that exceeds 25 404s in a 24 hour period.
+By default, the library is configured to add an Azure App Service access restriction rule for each IP address that exceeds 25 404s in a 24-hour period.
 The "rules" are user configurable.

 ## Process Overview
 The library periodically performs the following functions: